Request for Proposals 2014

 - Title of project:

-Describe the importance of the project to the field.
+- Describe the importance of the project to the field.
 Will it continue beyond the summer?
 What are the prospects for outside funding in the future?
+Describe how the project fits within the CMOP science and education mission.

 - Where will the research be carried out?
 What facilities are needed, and are they available?